Pawn structures, their studying, and understanding the typical plans in each one of them is one important step to improving your chess level.

 Of course, this can only favor black.

 Without queens, the chances of counterplay decrease drastically for white and black will have a “free” game against white’s weaknesses.
-As a result, the game didn’t last much longer and I invite you to check some of the typical maneuvers employed in these situations:
+As a result, the game didn’t last much longer.
+I invite you to check some of the typical maneuvers employed in these situations:

 The following position appeared in the recent match that Liren Ding and Ian Nepomniachtchi played in the Magnus Invitational tournament: